-The Central Ohio Leadership Academy (COLA), established in 2011 by the New Albany Community Foundation and presented by the Educational Service Center of Central Ohio, is the only comprehensive leadership development experience for rising high school seniors in Central Ohio.
+The Central Ohio Leadership Academy (COLA), established in 2011 by the New Albany Community Foundation and presented by the Educational Service Center of Central Ohio, is the only comprehensive leadership development experience for rising high school juniors and seniors in Central Ohio.

 DEVELOPING OUR COMMUNITY'S YOUNG LEADERS

-COLA is a high-impact, six-day leadership development experience for rising high school seniors in Central Ohio.
+COLA is a high-impact, six-day leadership development experience for rising high school juniors and seniors in Central Ohio.
 More and more, high schools (public, private, and charter) do not have the resources or capacity to intentionally equip their students with leadership and self-development training.
 Additionally, there is little to no opportunity for high-potential Central Ohio students to connect with one another in a safe and educational space that is focused on their personal growth.
 COLA fills these personal development gaps and is an elite program in the Central Ohio community.

 Each COLA class is comprised of students representing urban, suburban and rural districts as well as public, private and charter schools.
 Ideal participants are students who have applied, or are applying, effective leadership skills in their schools or communities.
 These are students who would benefit from engaging with like-minded peers and want to spend focused time on developing their sense of self.